 Experiment!
 Your body has changed, maybe your tastes too.
 But there are countless ways to find pleasure and masturbation is a privileged moment to connect to your body and get to know each other better!
 Sexual pleasure for women varies greatly over time, it changes with our body, our hormones, our mood, our partner...
 It's always good to take the time to explore your body and rediscover it.

 Do not neglect your comfort!
 All these shocks and changes have a major impact on the hormones that regulate the vaginal secretions needed for lubrication.
 Vaginal dryness can make the relationship uncomfortable or even painful.
 Do not hesitate to use a lubricant: a quality lubricant will improve your comfort during the report but will also help regenerate the skin like a real care product!

 Those latest findings about the clitoris are about to put an end to the big debate about the existence (or not) of two types of female orgasms: clitoral orgasm and vaginal orgasm.
 It might very well be two versions of the same thing!

-In fact, the famous G Spot could be the area at the entry of the vagina, where the penis, during penetration, enters in contact with the arch of the clitoris – the internal area where the two bulbs join.
+In fact, the famous G Spot could be the area at the entry of the vagina, where the penis or another object, during penetration, enters in contact with the arch of the clitoris – the internal area where the two bulbs join.

-The more the clitoris gets aroused and swollen, the more it will be sensitive to the pressure of the penis during the penetration.
+The more the clitoris gets aroused and swollen, the more it will be sensitive to the pressure of the penis or another object during the penetration.
 Thus, all the orgasms would be clitoral, even the ones that some women feel as internal.